 Other car insurance coverage for Audi

-To make sure your Audi is properly insured, you might want to get quotes from several different car insurance carriers.
-With the higher repair costs associated with this luxury brand, you may also want to consider choosing full coverage to protect your investment.
+To make sure your Audi is properly insured, you might want to get quotes from several car insurance providers to find which one will give you the coverage you want at an affordable price.
+With the higher repair costs associated with this luxury brand, you may also want to consider choosing full coverage to help cover repair costs

-These car insurance coverage types could be helpful to protect your Audi:
+Some helpful car insurance coverage options to protect your Audi include

-- Collision: This coverage pays if your Audi is damaged or totaled as the result of a covered collision.
-Covered scenarios might include rear-ending another car, hitting a tree or backing into a pole.
+- Collision: This coverage pays if your Audi is damaged or totaled due to a covered collision, regardless of fault.
+Covered scenarios might include rear-ending another vehicle, hitting a tree or backing into a pole.

 - Comprehensive: Also called “other-than-collision coverage,” comprehensive, or physical damage coverage, is for claims not covered under collision.
-This includes broken glass, weather events, hitting an animal, theft of the vehicle or vandalism.
+This includes broken glass, weather events, hitting an animal, vehicle theft or vandalism.

 If you aren’t sure what coverage choices to consider for your Audi, working with a licensed agent could be helpful.